-The Satisfactory Academic Progress Policy is consistently applied to all students enrolled at Western Beauty Institute.
+The Satisfactory Academic Progress Policy is consistently applied to all students enrolled at Western Barber Institute.
 It is printed in the catalog to ensure that all students receive a copy prior to enrollment.
+The policy complies with the guidelines established by the National Accrediting Commission of Career Arts and Sciences (NACCAS).

-Western Beauty Institute Inc., measures pace of clock hours progress at the point when the student's scheduled clock hours have elapse, regardless of when the student attended them.
+Western Barber Institute, measures pace of clock hours progress at the point when the student's scheduled clock hours have elapse, regardless of when the student attended them.